diegopacheco/tupilang/README.md

 2. No libraries, No external dependencies
 3. Heavily inspired by Scala 3
 4. However, much more simple
+5. It's Interpreted but does not use Reflections under the hood
+6. The codebase is very minimalist and simple
 5. REPL
    * Type code and run on the fly
    * Proper help function